 When Can Debt Collectors Contact Debtors Under FDCPA Regulations?

 Debt collection agencies are not allowed to contact debtors at inconvenient times.
 This means that calls cannot be made before 8 a.m. or after 9 p.m.
-The only exception to the rule is when the collection agent and debtor have made arrangements for a follow up call that does not fall within these hours.
+The only exception to the rule is when the collection agent and debtor have made arrangements for a follow-up call that does not fall within these hours.
 For example, if the debtor agrees to a phone call at 7 a.m. or 10 p.m., the collection agent can call at that time.
-It is important to notate the arrangement prior to making the call.
+It is important to notate the arrangement before making the call.
 You will need it on record if the debtor decides to make a false claim about an FDCPA violation.

 How Can Debt Collectors Contact Debtors Under FDCPA Regulations?